handball-referee/referee.app/src/data/en/Guidelines.md

 ## Counting the number of passes after the forewarning signal (7:11)
 See training support in appendix 3.

-## New Guideline (Rule 7:11, Clarification 4, Appendix 3)

-It is counted as a pass, if a shot on goal is blocked and the ball returns to the thrower or a teammate.

 ## Intervention by additional players or officials (Rules 8:5, 8:6, 8:9, 8:10b)
 In cases where additional players or officials intervene, the decision on punishment and continuation of play are subject to the following criteria: